oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-03.md

 * It SHOULD NOT rely on insecure mechanisms, such as long-lived shared secrets to authenticate the requesters

 The requesting workload MUST have a pre-configured location for the Transaction Token Service.
 It SHOULD rely on mechanisms, such as {{Spiffe}}, to securely authenticate the Transaction Token Service before making a Txn-Token Request.

-# Creating Nested Txn-Tokens
-A workload within a call chain MAY create a Nested Txn-Token.
-It does so by embedding the Txn-Token it receives by value in a JWT Embedded Token {{JWTEmbeddedTokens}}.
-Nested Txn-Tokens are self-signed and not requested from a separate service.

-The expiration time of a enclosing Txn-Token MUST NOT exceed the expiration time of an embedded Txn-Token.

 # IANA Considerations {#IANA}